Belarus crisis: The locals helping families in Poland's no-go area

 It's a sign, he says, that shows refugees "they can always try to ask for help".

 Michal lives inside an exclusion zone which the Polish authorities have imposed in the area around the border.
-Journalists - and official aid agencies - are banned under the strict state of emergency, which was declared in September.
+Journalists - and official aid agencies - are banned.

-Security has been particularly tight in recent days since migrants - mostly from the Middle East - arrived in large numbers at the border.
-Thousands have been blocked from entering the EU, leaving them stranded in freezing temperatures between Polish border guards on one side, and Belarusian ones on the other.

-They are not wanted in the EU, which has accused Belarus of sending migrants to the Polish border in retaliation for sanctions.

 But Michal sees what the Polish government would rather the rest of the world didn't; that some people do get through the border.
 He's helped about 100 of those people in recent weeks.

-"Some of them are in a really bad state", he says.
+"Some of them are in a really bad state," he says.
 "Trying to cross the forest without boots when the temperature is dropping quite often below zero.
 There are a lot of children among them."

 Michal says that some claim they were beaten by Belarusian soldiers and are terrified of being pushed back over the border, something the Polish border force do regularly.